kloimhardt/bb-web/README.md

 The REPL is not needed because of Babashka's brisk start up time.
 Here are three reasons why it can make sense to avoid the REPL in a first step:

+1) The REPL distracts from the main hallmark of Clojure: immutable data structures with `swap!` being the exception.
+True, using the REPL, one can fix a bug in a running instance of a program, indeed an important feature of LISP languages.
+But this REPL power is based on mutation of code and data, which is exactly the opposite of demonstrating immutability.
+For this reason, the REPL is confusing for anyone trying to understand why Clojure people preach the power of immutability.

-1) The REPL is in practice not used without a properly configured development environment (i.e. editor).
+2) The REPL is in practice not used without a properly configured development environment (i.e. editor).
 As said in this influential [Video](https://www.youtube.com/watch?v=Qx0-pViyIDU&feature=youtu.be&t=740) on the topic: "you work in your favourite tool", i.e. Cider, IntelliJ, Calva, Clorine.
-And yet, many Clojure books begin with starting a REPL in the terminal window (for the understandable reason that endorsing a particular IDE is not in the intention of the writer).

-2) The REPL distracts from the main hallmark of Clojure: immutable data structures with `swap!` being the exception.
-Although fixing a bug in a running instance of a program is an important feature of LISP languages, this REPL power is based on mutation of code and data.
-Thus the REPL enforces a mental distinction between data and data structures, which complicates the understanding of immutability, a concept new to most anyway.
+Quite a lot of tutorials out there on different Clojure related topics assume that you have all tools up and running and know exactly how to use them.
+As a result, beginners spend 90% of learning time trying to find out about the tools and just 10% time actually on learning Clojure.
+The toolchain necessary for REPLing is more of a barrier to entry than the language itself.

 3) The REPL has its own learning curve.
 The replacing or adding of code in a running program, because of being mutation, needs advanced knowledge and care (using #' or integrant/mount is only the peak of the iceberg).
 It is indeed frustrating when a perfactly well functioning program refuses to work after restart, which can happen easily to a REPL aspirant.

+On top of these three rational arguments against starting off with the REPL, an ad-hominem one.
+The REPL did not become mainstram so far.
+I think the reason is that this powerful thing is hard to rationally teach but easy to talk about in a starry-eyed way: "look, dear apprentice, I feel so close to my code".
+Question: Isn't the current style of communication about this 60 year old concept a macho man posture?
+Much like some trainer in a gym showing off his muscles?

 One valid objection to bb-web is: one does not need client-side scripting for small web-apps, server side rendering is sufficient.
 I can only respond that state management on client side is more intuitive to some of us.
 Moreover, a big advantage of Clojure over Python, Ruby, PHP, Erlang is in Clojurescript, and bb-web is a door leading there.